 Please note the common thread among the middle 3 definitions: none of them require critical thinking for us to possess them!

 Indeed, they are an inescapable aspect of the human condition because prejudices are a direct result of The Rebellion in Eden.
 Before then, Adam and Eve were in perfect union with God and one another.
 As a result, all their perceptions were based upon objective reality which, at that time, was perfection in every aspect of their lives.

 After that, not so much!

 Once they rebelled, their intellects, perceptions, emotions, and reasoning became corrupted and clouded.
 Since every species on this planet reproduces after its own kind, all human beings since then have inherited all those hindrances to our thinking.

 Biases are imparted to us through:

 - The societal influences within whatever culture we live.

 - Being raised by biased, opinionated parents (who generally were raised just like they raised us!) and/or;

 - Being directly abused/neglected by one or more persons responsible for our care/education, or they failed to protect us from abuse/neglect, or they influenced others to abuse/neglect us and/or;

 - Being victimized by a person from a demographic group (occupation, race, culture, gender, nationality, religion, political affiliation, etc.) who somehow damaged us or our family through a personal, business, governmental, and/or religious relationship

 - etc., etc.

 The bottom line is we tend to tar all other folks who are not “us” and/or those having whatever characteristics defines that group with the same brush and then resenting, opposing, shunning, even overtly persecuting those who we’ve just painted with it while having a total disregard for their actual individual guilt or innocence.
-Just for 2 recent examples, we’ve seen this happen with hatred towards those from the Middle East and India immediately post-911 and more recently towards East Asians since COVID-19 became a hot-button issue.
+Just for 2 recent examples, we’ve seen this happen with hatred towards those from the Middle East and India immediately after 9/11 and more recently towards East Asians since COVID-19 became a hot-button issue.